NaotoAzazel/odpk/README.md

 # Useful

+> [!TIP]
-I recommend that after making architectural changes, you check that the FSD architectural methodology is correct.
+> I recommend that after making architectural changes, you check that the FSD architectural methodology is correct.
 The command is already setup.

 ```bash
 npm run steiger # watch once